WARNING: Always check with a doctor prior to beginning a new workout routine.

 - Screens - Many console displays feature beautiful LED or LCD screens to show your at-a-glance running stats and programs.
 You can take your workout to the next level with advanced features like web browsing, movie and music streaming and more for serious workout entertainment.

-- Health data and vitals - Witness progress in action as the console measures your heart rate, blood pressure and other useful health data while exercising.
-You can easily keep track of the distance traveled and the workout's intensity, so your routine can adjust from day to day.
+- Health data and vitals - Many models track heart rate, blood pressure and other useful health data plus distance and workout intensity, so your routine can adjust from day to day.

 - One-touch speed - Get back to your target speed with one simple push of a button without needing to navigate through other menus or features.
 This is a great option to pick up where you left off the day before in your training.

 - One-touch incline - After you find your perfect speed, tap the one-touch incline selection for your ideal incline level for targeting specific muscles in your legs.

-- Web integration - Thanks to partnerships with iFit and Google Maps, some advanced models allow you to vary your routine with real-life inspiration from local or faraway topography.
+- Web integration - Some advanced models allow you to vary your routine with real-life inspiration.
 Pick a location around the world for a run, and the incline automatically adjusts to mirror your geographic selection.

 - Pre-programmed workouts - Choose from a wide variety of pre-programmed workouts designed for anyone from beginners to advanced athletes.
 These programs typically target specific needs, like fat-burning or maintaining an ideal heart rate.
 You can also find treadmills with innovative hill training terrains for a more strenuous and exciting session.

 - Interval training - This is another pre-programmed exercise designed to get your heart rate pumping in preset intervals.
 Select from various levels to test your physical abilities.
 During this workout, the speed and incline change in short sessions, targeting your fast-twitch, anaerobic muscle fibers.